willchertoff/notification-station/README.md

   station: grandCentral, // MUST BE the object of the your desired station
   showAnimation: 'slideInDown', // Entrance class, can be anything you'd like
   hideAnimation: 'slideOutLeft', // Exit class, can be anything you'd like
-  noteClass: 'danger' // Class applied to this notification type }
+  notificationClass: 'danger' // Class applied to this notification type }
 var errorMessage = new NS.AppNotification(errorMessageOptions); // Create new notification type, errorMessage
 ```